 The fact that carbon is best for car fumes (and the hunter does not use carbon) never crossed my mind, even though I’m known as an expert in the area of air purifiers.
 I was thinking “small space” and “on sale” and it completely bypassed my knowledge base.
 However it did collect soot from the cars, at least until I came to my senses and returned it several weeks later and found something with more ability to absorb fumes.

-The wide distribution channel into department and home remodeling stores with their fans has allowed Hunter to penetrate the air purifier market.
+The wide distribution channel into department and home remodelling stores with their fans has allowed Hunter to penetrate the air purifier market.

 Hunter Air 200